tldr-pages/tldr/pages/windows/uwfmgr.md

 # uwfmgr

-> Unified Write Filter (UWF) command line interface.
+> Unified Write Filter (UWF).
-> UWF helps to protect drives by redirecting any writes to the drive to a virtual overlay.
+> Protect drives by redirecting any writes to the drive to a virtual overlay.
 Writes are discarded upon reboot unless committed by default.
 > More information: <https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/unified-write-filter>.

 - Get current status: